RakhithJK/BishopFox-sliver-wiki/Audit-Log.md

 The top level JSON should always contain:

 * `level` - The level indicates the type of action performed.
 Currently, `info` indicates commands and `warn` indicates events.
 * `msg` - A JSON object encoded as a string.
 This object should always contain a `request` and a `method`.
 The contents of `method` indicate which command was executed, `request` will contain parameters to that command.
-The contents of `request` will vary depending on the command, but it will be based on the corresponding gRPC/Protobuf object.
+The contents of `request` will vary depending on the command, but it will be based on the corresponding gRPC/Protobuf message.
 * `time` - The server's timestamp of the log entry